 You can combine your meal combinations of protein(s), veggie(s) and starch(es) ahead of time or store each food individually to be combined later depending on what you are craving for a particular mealtime.

 Add additional flavor variety mixing in different sauces, dressings, salsas, herbs and spices.
-Nothing screams zest like spicing up ground turkey with Kevin's Natural Foods taco seasoning or drizzling Kevin’s Cilantro Lime sauce over grilled tri tip.
+Nothing screams zest like spicing up a grilled tri-tip with Kevin’s Cilantro Lime sauce.

 2. PLAN AHEAD